Schub-cloud/helm-charts/README.md

 - Pull requests should be created from feature branch to main.
 - After pipeline is passing and code is approved, it should be squashed and merged to main.
 - For a release, a release tag should be created on the main branch.

+## Running tests
+You will need to install golang, check `test/go.sum` for the right minimum version.

+Go into test folder and run `go test ./...` this should run all tests.